-The Cathedral has reopened to visitors with restrictions in place.
-All visitors must wear a mask, sanitise their hands and observe social distancing of two metres.
-Large groups cannot be accommodated at present.
+The Cathedral has reopened to visitors with some restrictions remaining in place.
+All visitors must sanitise their hands on entry and exit and may wish to wear a mask for the duration of their visit.

 Failte Ireland Covid-19 Safety Charter

 We have signed up to the Failte Ireland Covid-19 Safety Charter and now comply with it in full.
 For details of the principal measures we have put in place to protect our visitors and staff please see the list at the bottom of this page.